barkin94/getir-frontend-case/README.md

 ### `npm start`

-Builds the frontend app, then launces json-server that serves the frontend build.
+Builds the frontend app, then launces a deamonized json-server that serves the frontend build.
 Meant to be used in production.

+### `npm run stop`

+Kills the daemonized json-server.

 ### `npm test`